 From there, you can break down each activity and see what causes delays.

-Another option is to use the Lighthouse audit in Chrome.
+Another option is to analyze your website’s total blocking time is to use the Lighthouse audit in Chrome.

 Again, right-click, select “Inspect”.
 This time go to “Lighthouse”.